alanng10/class-lang/Docue/Article/Word/a.md

 Word "certain" has meaning that is will happen.

-Word "general" has meaning that is applicable to all.
+Word "gene" has meaning that is applicable to all.

-Word "level" has meaning that is tiered stop.
+Word "leve" has meaning that is tiered stop.

 Word "mark" has meaning that is goaled.